dbProjectRED/redimo.go/README.md

 Redimo is a library that allows you to use the Redis API on DynamoDB.
 The DynamoDB system is excellent at what it does on a specific set of use cases, but is more difficult to use than it should be because the API is very low level and requires a lot of arcane knowledge.
 The Redis API, on the other hand, deals with familiar data structures (key-value, sets, sorted sets, lists, streams, hash maps) that you can directly map to your application's data.
 Redimo bridges the two and translates the Redis API operations into space / time / cost-efficient DynamoDB API calls.

 Redimo is especially well suited to serverless environments, since there is no pool of connections to handle and DynamoDB is purpose-built for near-zero management use.
 But you can use it with regular servers well, especially when you want excellent horizontal scalability.
+See the section on [differences between Redis and DynamoDB](#differences-between-redis-and-dynamodb) below for more information.

 ### Licensing
 The default license is the [GPL-3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)), which obligates you to release any software you write with this library under the same license.
 I'm also offering the following perpetual licenses: